-While shopping for tires, you may be offered—or pressured to buy—road-hazard coverage for your new “investment” (as if you’re buying real estate or gold).
-Some stores, including BJ's, Costco, and Sam’s Club, provide this type of coverage for free, but many charge an extra $40 to $75 to cover a set of four tires.
+While shopping for tires, you may be offered—or pressured to buy—road-hazard coverage for your new “investment” (as if you’re buying real estate).
+Some stores, including Costco and Sam’s Club, provide this type of coverage for free, but many charge an extra $50 to $200 to cover a set of four tires.

 The protection covers damage to tires due to road hazards during normal driving.
 In other words, if you get a flat caused by a nail, glass, or other road debris, the company promises to repair or, if necessary, replace the tire.
 But if you get a flat from accidentally running over a curb or other driver-caused errors, you get bupkis.
 And these plans never pay for failure from worn tread; that type of problem is poorly covered under the manufacturer’s warranty.